We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Creature comforts

-At Krka you will either be staying in dormitories or in shaded tents with shared western style bathrooms and toilets.
+At Krka you will be staying in dormitories with shared western style bathrooms and toilets.
 In Silba it will be in dormitories, again with shared bathroom facilities.
 There is some limited phone signal in Krka (but not reliable for a data connection), but good phone signal in Silba.

 Locations